GabyUSTC/lds-homepage/content/authors/yimengbai/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Yimeng Bai (白移梦) is a MSc student at the USTC Lab for Data Science, where he is supervised by Prof. Fuli Feng.
+Yimeng Bai is a MSc student at the USTC Lab for Data Science, where he is supervised by Prof. Fuli Feng.